Skip to main content

 1 mentions Positive Neutral Negative

-Players note that grinding for gold in the campaign is limited, as once an opponent is defeated, they cannot be challenged again for additional gold, restricting opportunities for further grinding.
+Players note that grinding for gold in the campaign is limited, as once an opponent is defeated, they cannot be challenged again for additional rewards, effectively capping the potential for gold accumulation.

-• “You cannot earn gold in the campaign once you have beaten the same opponent, so there is no possibility for grinding gold in the campaign past a certain point.”
+• “You cannot earn gold in the campaign once you have beaten that same opponent, so there is no possibility for grinding gold in the campaign past a certain point.”

 Buy Shadow Era